vitelabs/vite-wiki/docs/api/vitejs/accountBlock/start.md

 Vite adopts the ledger structure of DAG (Directed Acyclic Graph).
 Each account has a chain composed of a list of account blocks.

-If account A wants to send a transaction to account B, A will form an instance of AccountBlock with `toAddress` as the address of B on A's account chain, then send the block in a transaction.
+If account A wants to send a transaction to account B, A will form an instance of AccountBlock with `toAddress` as the address of B, then send the block as a transaction.
 When the transaction is confirmed, the transfer is done.

 Therefore, AccountBlock must contain two pieces of information.